larsbrinkhoff/fearless-git/README.md

 pick 6c437ee Commit 3.
 ```

-One the line indicating the commit you want to edit, change `pick` to
+On the line indicating the commit you want to edit, change `pick` to
 `edit`.
-When you exit the editor, git will start a rebase operating
+When you exit the editor, git will start a rebase operation
 and stop at that commit.
 Now you can amend the commit like described
 above.
 When done, type `git rebase --continue`.